Laurie Adkin, PhD, MA, BA Hons

 From January 1990 to June 1991 she was a post-doctoral fellow at the Centre de Recherches en Sciences Sociales de Travail, Université de Paris XI, Paris, France.
 In 1991 she was hired at the University of Alberta, where she is currently a Professor in the Department of Political Science, Faculty of Arts.
 From January to May 1998, she was a Visiting Professor at the Centre d’Analyse et d’Intervention Sociologiques, École des Hautes Études en Sciences Sociales, Paris, France.
 Her research in France has studied the relations between the labour movement and the anti-nuclear movement as well as the relationship of the French Green Party (Les Verts) with social movements.

-Dr. Adkin currently teaches primarily in the fields of Comparative Politics (European politics, social movements, populist far right parties) and Canadian Politics (political ecology of Alberta; political economy of climate change policy and public consultations in Alberta and Canada).
-She has also taught feminist theory (a course cross-listed with the Department of Gender and Women's Studies) and regularly offers a course on Political Ecology that is part of the requirements for the interdisciplinary Environmental Studies BA program.
+Dr. Adkin retired from the University of Alberta on December 31, 2023.
+She taught primarily in the fields of Comparative Politics (European politics, social movements, populist far right parties) and Political Economy (Alberta; climate change policy, public consultations).
+She also taught feminist theory (a course cross-listed with the Department of Gender and Women's Studies) and a course on Political Ecology that was one of the requirements for the interdisciplinary Environmental Studies BA program.
 (This program is offered jointly by the Faculty of Arts and the Faculty of Agricultural, Life and Environmental Sciences.)
 She is a strong supporter of interdisciplinary studies and research.

 Research